The melting of glaciers breaks records, warns the UN

 “Lost game” for glaciers

-The glaciers, which the researchers use as a reference, lost on average more than 1.3 meters of thickness between October 2021 and October 2022, a much greater loss than the average of the last ten years.
+The glaciers that the researchers use as a reference lost an average of more than 1.3 meters of thickness between October 2021 and October 2022, a much greater loss than the average of the last ten years.

 Since 1970 the glaciers have lost about 30 meters of thickness.